FernVR/mosaic/README.md

 -   Highlights a bief description, overview and origin of the site addressed to potetial users of the site to connect to site users.

 -   There are three images displayed alongside the statement, displaying all 3, 2 or 1 depending on the screen size and how the statement fits.
-(screenshot all 3 images and show how they look all displayed)

     ![our-mission](./assets/images/readme/our-mission-ipad.jpg)
     ![our-mission](./assets/images/readme/our-mission-mobile.jpg)